microservice-formal-model/orleans-snapper-extension/README.md

   ]
 }
 ```
 The config contains relevant information about the experiment.
-In order to change the experiment to another pre generated payload, you need to change this config in the following way:
+In order to change the experiment to another pre generated transaction workload, you need to change this config in the following way:
 - (1) Change `experiment.nrCores` to desired amount
 - (2) Adjust the `experiment.runtime` to the desired time in seconds that the experiment should execute
 - (3) Choose the desired workload folder in `experiment.generatedLocation`